 Features | Education | 18 Mins Read | by

 The investor’s dilemma faces all of us: if we don’t invest, the purchasing power of our money will slowly decline; if we do invest, we are exposed to the risk of loss.
-This results in many sticking with cash.
+It results in many sticking with cash.

 After all, investment offers no guaranteed return and no money-back guarantee.
 And there are always stories of investments that have gone wrong.

 If someone is unable to invest in a way that preserves capital, is it any surprise they stick with a bank account?
-Losing money negates the very purpose of investing.
+Losing money negates the purpose of investing.

 It is rational to avoid investing if we do not know how to preserve capital.
 But it is also rational to learn how to invest in a way that preserves capital.